CSCfi/rems/docs/glossary.md

 ## Architectural concepts

 - command: a description of an action a user wants to perform.
-Commands are can result in errors or if successful, a number of events.
+Commands can result in errors or if successful, a number of events.
 Concretely, a JSON blob POSTed to an endpoint like /api/application/approve
 - event: a description of something that has happened.
 REMS stores events in the database instead of storing the current state.
 This approach is called _Event Sourcing_.